Wisemonk Team

 Why do companies prefer India over other countries for GCC setup?

-India offers 1.9 million skilled professionals already working in GCCs, 30-60% lower operating costs than the US or Europe, and 100% FDI in most sectors.
+India offers about 2.36 million skilled professionals already working in GCCs, 30-60% lower operating costs than the US or Europe, and 100% FDI in most sectors.
 No other country matches this combination of a vast talent pool, mature GCC ecosystem, and government support for global capability centers.

 How much does it cost to set up a GCC in India?

-The total cost of setting up a GCC in India ranges from $500,000 to $2 million, depending on city, team size, and operating model.
+The total cost of setting up a GCC in India ranges from $500,000 to $3 million for a 50 to 100 person center, or roughly $25,000 to $80,000 per engineer per year, depending on city, team size, and operating model.
 This includes entity registration, office infrastructure in major tech hubs, and talent acquisition.
-Large enterprises and mid-sized firms alike recover the investment within two years through operational savings and enhanced operational efficiency.
+Large enterprises and mid-sized firms alike recover the investment within two years through operational savings.

 What industries are setting up global capability centers in India?